dantewebmaster/dw-custom-google-map/readme.txt

 == Description ==

-With the Custom Google Map plugin you can create a better customized map with color, saturation, brightness, custom map marker, zoom and more.
+With the Custom Google Map plugin you can create a better customized and clean map with color, saturation, brightness, custom map marker, zoom and more.

 == Installation ==